For candidates attending the online national investigators' exam (NIE) in 2025.

 Questions will test candidates' knowledge and understanding of four areas, which are:

 This manual is the only official resource endorsed by the College of Policing and contains the required legal knowledge for trainee investigators.
 Examination questions are drawn solely from the contents of this manual.
-Candidates will be examined on the law and procedure only as it appears in the 2024 edition of the manual.
+Candidates will be examined on the law and procedure only as it appears in the 2025 edition of the manual.
 Candidates are advised not to rely on previous editions, which may contain out-of-date material.
-We strongly recommend that all candidates use the 2024 edition of the manual.
+We strongly recommend that all candidates use the 2025 edition of the manual.
+Practice questions can be found in the Candidate online examination guidance section on Knowledge Hub (users are required to log in).

 The Blackstone's Police Investigators' Q&A and the Blackstone's Police Investigators' mock examination paper contain study questions that have been developed outside of the College of Policing.
 While these materials are available as study aids, they cannot be presumed to be representative of the style or difficulty level of questions contained in the NIE and are not endorsed by, or affiliated with, the College of Policing in any way.